Supermac30/A-Game-A-Day/Checkers/README.md

 # Checkers
 This is the classic board game checkers written in the javascript framework p5.js.
 I used a minimax algorithm to create the AI.

-I will improve the algorithm with alpha-beta pruning because at the current state it is remarkably slow, only being able to think three moves ahead.
+I have improved this algorithm with alpha-beta pruning, the Ai creates a search tree of depth 6, thinking 4 moves ahead (0 being the first move).

 To play download this directory and run the index.html file in your browser.